marcsalou23/Juego-Trivial-Quiz/README.md

 ## Features

 - Random trivia questions: The app fetches the questions from the build-in server
 - Timer: Each question has a timer, and users must answer within the given time limit.
+(In progress)
 - Score tracking: Users can see their current score and track their progress as they answer questions.
+(In progress)

 ## Technologies Used